 It bucketed it down, when we got to the lower falls, no worries there, the terrain was a mixture of dirt track, scree and concrete along with hardstone steps, I had no problems underfoot, the shoes provided enough grip.

 The next daytrip was Inglewood Waterfall trail, this trail was 4 and a half miles and a little more involved than the other trail, the weather was miserable, wet and dull, wet is good for photographing waterfalls, so there was an upside.

 The Oboz Shapphire didn’t let my down on the trail, granted I slipped a few times but so did everyone else, the polished surface of the stone when wet had no grip and it was very slippery.
 The shoes allowed no water in, I was wearing some Trekmates Gaitors so I was fully protected.

 I wore the shoes to pack away the tent and to drive home, these shoes are great for crossing over from around town to a good walk.
 If you’ve got dogs, they’re brilliant, no need to worry about if you have suitable shoes if it rains or you encounter a muddy puddle or two.

-I really like them the sizing is spot and they’re a good width without being too wide for narrow feet like mine.
-The women specific design and the O FIT Insole™ make these shoes extremely comfortable
+I really like them the sizing is spot on and they’re a good width without being too wide for narrow feet like mine.
+The women specific design and the O FIT Insole™ make these shoes extremely comfortable.

 Again, with my purchase Obōz have planted a tree in partnership with http://smallwoods.org.uk, which is brilliant and a great incentive for me and everyone, because we should all love our beautiful planet, and do a little to help.